Part of speech: adjective

 "The values of diversity, respect, and compassion are endogenous to this company."

-Endogenous and exogenous are often used as points of contrast.
-"Endo" means inside and "exo" means outside.
-Paired with "genous," producing or originating in, you have the words that describe if something has an internal (endogenous) or external (exogenous) cause.
+Endogenous and "exogenous" are often used as points of contrast.
+"Endo" means "inside," and "exo" means "outside."
+Paired with "genous," which means "producing or originating in," you have the words to describe whether something has an internal (endogenous) or external (exogenous) cause.

 Did you Know?

 Endogenous is a term most often used in biology to describe something with an internal cause or origin.
-If used in a social sciences capacity, it means a trait found within a certain group or society.
+If used in a social sciences capacity, it means the trait is found within a certain group or society.